 Thai Petroleum & Trading Co., Ltd. Listed by gunra Ransomware Group

 On April 8, 2026, Thai Petroleum & Trading Co., Ltd. appeared on the leak site of the gunra ransomware group.
 The company, which handles petroleum trading and distribution across Thailand and parts of Southeast Asia, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal, employee, or customer records were stored in those systems could now be at risk.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal, employee, or customer records were stored in those systems could now be at risk.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Public reporting indicates that gunra listed Thai Petroleum & Trading on its dark-web leak site on April 8, 2026.
 The data consists of internal files stolen before the ransomware was deployed.
 No specific volume of records or list of exposed data types has been publicly detailed beyond the broad category of internal company documents.
-The leak site link remains active on the onion address hosted via ransomware.live, confirming the group’s claim at the time of publication.
+The leak site link remains active on the onion address hosted via ransomware.live, claiming the group’s claim at the time of publication.

 Why This Matters for You and Your Family